unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 I built the exercise to prove the operational contract, not to create a toy voice-cloning demo.
 It generates a short tone WAV and an invented transcript, starts a fake OpenAI-compatible speech engine and a small teaching bridge on ephemeral loopback ports, and walks through both successful requests and the failures I care about.
 When it finishes, both servers stop and the temporary material disappears with them.

 The preferred path uses an opaque registered-reference ID.
 One synthetic path pair remains so the older compatibility contract is visible and testable.
 The tone is not speech and does not represent a person.
 Nothing in the package measures voice similarity, speaker identity, model quality, GPU behavior, or production latency.

+Moving from this lab to a real engine means replacing the generated tone with a recording you have the right to use.
+That can be your own voice, purpose-made synthetic material, or a recording whose speaker gave explicit permission.
+If the model is transcript-conditioned, you also need to write down exactly what was said and keep that transcript with the recording when you register it.
+Some supported models use audio alone, so check the contract for the model you chose instead of copying the Qwen requirements blindly.
+The lab deliberately gives you neither a real voice nor a transcript to reuse.

 <!--more-->